Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 Most of Western’s buildings are locked and only accessible to students during scheduled in-person class times or by appointment to help reduce daily disinfection requirements and minimize the risk of spreading the COVID-19 virus.
 There are a few exceptions, however:

-The Campus Shop bookstore will be open during regular business hours with a limit of five customers at a time.
+The Campus Shop bookstore will be open during regular business hours for curb-side service.
 Visit the Campus Shop website for more information.

-The Union Market will be open for breakfast and lunch, including a designated seating area.
+The Union Market will be open to students and staff for to-go breakfast and lunch options.
+Limited seating will be available for dining.
 Visit www.theunionmarket.com for details.

 The Main La Crosse Campus and Regional Locations in Black River Falls, Independence, Mauston, Tomah, and Viroqua will have computer labs available for a limited number of students to use to access online Western classes and services.
 See the Computer Labs or Regional Locations pages for lab locations and available hours.